LOOSE-LIPS/loose-lips-2.0/src/routes/blog/masaki-uchida-amatelucas-ocs016/index.md

   - imported/masaki-uchida-amatelucas-ocs016/image1141.jpeg
 description: >-
   Masaki Uchida drives us into a world of light and darkness, silence and noise.
-  A perfectly balanced, yet powerful track, that keeps the listener&#39;s attention until the end.&nbsp; From Masaki Uchida&#39;s Amatelucas&nbsp;EP on Our Circular Sound.
-Out 29.05 on 12&quot; and digital &#8211; Pre-order: https://ourcircularsound.bandcamp.com/album/amatelucas https://soundcloud.com/ourcircularsoundhttps://soundcloud.com/masaki-2 [...]Read More...
+  A perfectly balanced, yet powerful track, that keeps the listener;s attention until the end.; From Masaki Uchida;s Amatelucas;EP on Our Circular Sound.
+Out 29.05 on 12&quot; and digital ; Pre-order: https://ourcircularsound.bandcamp.com/album/amatelucas https://soundcloud.com/ourcircularsoundhttps://soundcloud.com/masaki-2 [...]Read More...